musksah/chatbot/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+.

 ### Prerequisites

-You will need some installations to run the project, the following commands work in the Ubuntu system..
+You will need some installations to run the project, the following commands work in the Ubuntu system.

 * php 7.4
   ```sh
   sudo apt update